govau/service-manual/content/service-design-delivery-process/alpha-stage/test.md

 Use a version control system, like [GitHub](https://github.com/), to store the code for your prototype so that everyone in the team can work across the same copy and collaborate on changes.

-For the best results, deploy the prototype to a cloud service so that you can easily share it around the team and with your stakeholders (for example, [Amazon Web Services](https://aws.amazon.com/)).
+Deploy the prototype to a cloud service so that you can easily share it around the team and with your stakeholders (for example, [Amazon Web Services](https://aws.amazon.com/)).

 If you configure the service to automatically deploy whenever changes are made (sometimes called ‘creating a build pipeline’), then everyone will always be able to access the most up-to-date version.

-Use simple technology to make an interactive feature For most prototypes, include some interactivity to simulate a working service (for example, capturing user details on a form).
+### [2]Use simple technology to make an interactive feature

+Include some interactivity to simulate a working service in most prototypes (for example, capturing user details on a form).
 Don’t use server-side technology for this functionality (for example, Java, .NET or Ruby).
 You want to keep the technology simple so it’s quick and easy to update your prototypes.

-Use client-side technologies like the Web Storage API, combined with a JavaScript framework like jQuery, to quickly store and retrieve information for the user’s session.
+Use client-side technologies (for example,  [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API)) combined with a JavaScript framework (for example, [jQuery](https://jquery.com/)) to quickly store and retrieve information for the user’s session.
 Make it easy to reset and start again at the end of a user research session.

-Don’t support every browser in the prototypes
+### [2]Don’t support every browser in the prototypes

-Users are likely to be using the prototype in a controlled environment, such as a user research lab or on one of the team’s computers.
+Users are likely to be using the prototype in a controlled environment, such as a user research lab or on a team member's computer.
 This means that you need to support fewer browsers than a public website.

 Support the latest version of each major browser (Chrome, Firefox, IE and Safari).
 Support a specific browser or version if a specific group of users or stakeholders depend on it.

-As part of the user research, test your prototypes with users who have accessibility needs.
 Use semantic and accessible markup across prototypes.

+As part of the user research test your prototypes with users who have accessibility needs.
 Test with screen reader software and other assistive technology.

-Mobile first
+### [2]Mobile first

 More users are accessing government services using mobile devices than ever before.
 If you design and build for mobile first, you can test prototypes in a more realistic context.

 To design for mobile you should make simple screen, with only 1 or 2 things on each page.
 This means that users with larger screens will also have an easier experience.